lightshiftdesigns/simply-taskful-public/help-docs.md

 ### Getting Started

 - When you first open the app, you'll see the login screen
-- You can sign in with an existing account, create a new account, or continue without an account
+- You can sign in with an existing account, create a new account, or continue without an account (if you've never created an account)
 - If you continue without an account, the app will use local mode (see Local Mode & Cloud Sync section)
+- **Note:** Once you create an account, the "Continue without Account" option will no longer be available
 - Once you're in the app, you can start creating tasks immediately

 ### Creating Your First Task